gelsogrove/shopME/finalproject-AG/finalproget.md

 1. **Unit Tests**: Testing individual components and functions in isolation
 2. **Integration Tests**: Verifying interactions between different components and services
-3. **End-to-End Tests**: Using Cypress to simulate real user interactions and validate complete workflows

 Each test type will be implemented to ensure code quality, reliability, and to prevent regressions during development.